As solar power and wind power become more important in the world electricity supply, people look for reliable and cheap ways to store energy.

 The indigenous Zn ions of the battery stabilize the layered structure and ensure cycling stability in the long run.
 The battery also has good interparticle contacts and compact as well as flexible electrode architecture.

 Researchers suggest that the new zinc battery has superior electrochemical performance.
-It is low-cost, easy to assemble, and can meet the need of large-scale energy storage.
+It is low-cost, easy to assemble, and can meet the need for large-scale energy storage.